 As the number of cyclists increases, there will also be a growing demand for bicycle parking.
 To meet this requirement, parking is available at train and bus stations, city centers, workplaces and public authorities. housing, especially in buildings where parking was so difficult to access (for instance in cellars).
 In densely populated neighborhoods, in particular, it may be necessary to provide sufficient space for cycle parking so that pedestrians are not obstructed.
 In some towns and cities, car parking spaces are used along the roadside for this purpose.
+In areas where cycles have been parked for an extended period of time, protected cycle parking should be provided wherever possible.
+As high value bicycles are becoming more and more popular, it is likely that more stringent requirements than theft prevention measures will be met and these requirements must be taken into account.
+When dealing with the issue of cycle theft, cycle parking is not only involved.
+Greater use of police and technical measures should also be made, and classification and / or security coding bicycles will increase the chances of recovery.
 Based on the planning of the cycling network, seamless direct signage is recommended in Municipalities, Counties and Regions.
 This signage must be designed in accordance with principles which are largely uniform throughout Greece.
 It is true that some Counties and Regions have already set appropriate standards.
 However, there are still many different types and systems of signaling, especially at the local authority level.
 This doesn't mean that signage is not uniform.
 The fact that the contents of the signs are frequently not related to one another makes it difficult for cyclists to find their way.
 In addition, poor maintenance reduces their utility value for cyclists in practice.